Future of Learning – 5 Things that Will Shape the Way We Learn

 Over the coming years people will have greater flexibility and a wider range of course choices available to them.
 They will have the opportunity to learn at different times of the day or from different locations.

-Whilst the traditional classroom style approach is still popular, we are seeing a big increase in demand for our online master’s degrees.
-We now offer a variety of online programmes to provide our candidates to learn in a more flexible way – one that makes it easier to manage a career or family life around the course.
+We are seeing a big increase in demand for our online master’s degrees.
+We now offer seven online programmes that allow people to learn in a more flexible way – one that makes it easier to manage a career or family life around the course.
 Currently our online MSc’s include:

 - MSc in DevOps

 - MSc in Applied Data Analytics

 Universities have a variety of digital resources such as Blackboard and Moodle available – these platforms facilitate candidates to login and download lecture notes, upload assignments and send messages to lecturers and classmates.
 Candidates are now able to access the college library from home and they can instantly access countless books and academic journals, to complete their theses.

 The whole area of online resources continues to evolve, already allowing course participants to download rich media such as videos, and recordings of lectures, even attending webinars right from their mobile phones, laptops or tablet computers.

 Colleges may put more emphasis on project-based learning and work-based projects.
 Some of these projects may have a group element to them, and this will encourage participants to enhance their collaborative and time management skills.